KhalilZouhir/Research_Project_Management_Java_Desktop_App/README.md

 Project_gpr/target: Contains all the compiled interfaces and FXML files.

 ## Documentation
-You can find the Project documentation in the Doc folder
+You can find the Project documentation in the Documentation folder (in french)

 ## Contact
 Feel free to connect with me on LinkedIn: https://www.linkedin.com/in/khalil-zouhir-92382b236